filirnd/x205ta/README.md

-With Xubuntu 20.04 i don't have drivers issues (like wifi, touchpad) and function keyboards (like light or sound settings) works well.
+With Xubuntu 20.04 i don't have drivers issues (like wifi, touchpad) and all function keys (like light or sound settings) works well.